shtoystack/docker-guacamole/README.md

 **2023-06-07** - :warning: It seems that Guacamole 1.5.2 [can segfault on some RDP connections](https://lists.apache.org/thread/ws7xykpm2cmnz2w42y9qy8kkn6hdpr0x).
 If you encounter that bug, please hold on for a bit until the Guacamole Team fixes it (and that will probably not take long).

 **2023-06-06** - FIX: Extensions were not properly cleaned between Guacamole versions bumps.
 This could create issues for example with multi-factor authentication.
 CAVEAT: if you use custom extensions, please make sure they contain the correct Guacamole version in their name (which was already the case to be honest).
-Thanks q20 for reporting the [issue](https://github.com/abesnier/docker-guacamole/issues/16).
+Thanks q20 for reporting the [issue](https://GitHub.com/abesnier/docker-guacamole/issues/16).

 **2023-05-31** - Updated to Guacamole 1.5.2

 <details>
 <summary>Older changelog entries</summary>

 **2023-05-24** - Updated to Tomcat 9.0.75, S6 Overlay 3.1.5.0.
 Also added images that use PostgreSQL 15 (with Ubuntu and Alpine bases).
 Be careful!
-These images cannot be used as in-place replacement for another version of PostgreSQL, you need to follow [upgrade instructions](https://github.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) (and backup and double backup!)
+These images cannot be used as in-place replacement for another version of PostgreSQL, you need to follow [upgrade instructions](https://GitHub.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) (and backup and double backup!)

 **2023-04-17** - Updated to Guacamole 1.5.1 Release.
-The previous build was done with 1.5.1 Release Candidtate only.
-Make sure to purege older extensions (1.4.0, 1.5.0, etc.. from the /config/guacamole/extensions and extensions-available directories before restarting the container.
+The previous build was done with 1.5.1 Release Candidate only.
+Make sure to purge older extensions (1.4.0, 1.5.0, etc.. from the /config/guacamole/extensions and extensions-available directories before restarting the container.

 **2023-04-11** - Updated to Guacamole 1.5.1.
 This is a bugfix release that addresses regressions noted in the 1.5.0 release.
 For a full list of all changes in this release, please see the [changelog](https://guacamole.apache.org/releases/1.5.1/#changelog).